dora-metrics/pelorus/docs/Noobaa.md

 # NooBaa and Pelorus Quickstart

-NooBaa is a software-driven data service that provides S3 object-storage interface that we use for testing and development of Pelorus project.

-The following is a walkthrough for deploying NooBaa Operator on OpenShift and then configuring Pelorus to consume it as a [Long Term Storage](Install.md#configure-long-term-storage-recommended) solution.
+NooBaa is a software-driven data service that provides an S3 object-storage interface used for testing and development of the Pelorus project.
+This section walks through deploying NooBaa Operator on OpenShift and then configuring Pelorus to consume it as a [Long Term Storage](Install.md#configure-long-term-storage-recommended) solution.

-## Install NooBaa Operator CLI
+## Installing NooBaa Operator CLI

-NooBaa Operator installation may be done using `noobaa` CLI that helps to easy most management tasks.

-To install `noobaa` CLI please refer to the [NooBaa README](https://github.com/noobaa/noobaa-operator/blob/master/README.md) or simply install it as part of our dev-env from the pelorus git folder:
+NooBaa Operator is installed using `noobaa` CLI which can be installed by referring to the [NooBaa README](https://github.com/noobaa/noobaa-operator/blob/master/README.md) or as part of the Pelorus dev-env in the Pelorus git folder:

 ```
 make dev-env